-In deciding which flights to book, you should take the full trip into consideration, e.g. if you would like to spend a couple days in Zanzibar after the climb, it might be best to book one way tickets from your home to Kilimanjaro Airport for the climb, from Arusha to Zanzibar after the climb and then from Zanzibar back to your home.
+In deciding which flights to book, you should take the full trip into consideration.
+For example, if you would like to spend a couple of days in Zanzibar after climbing Kilimanjaro, it might be best to book one-way tickets from your home to Kilimanjaro Airport for the climb, from Arusha to Zanzibar after the climb, and then from Zanzibar back to your home.

 Yes, you need a Tanzanian visa to visit Tanzania.
-(You’ll also need a passport that is valid for at least six more months as well as a flight card which you will receive on the plane.)
-US, Canadian, British and most European citizens can simply obtain their visas upon arrival at the airport.
+(You’ll also need a passport that’s valid for at least six more months as well as a flight card the latter of which you’ll receive on the plane.)
+US, Canadian, British and most European citizens can simply obtain their visas upon arrival at the airport in Tanzania.
 The cost is $100 for US passport holders and $50 for others.
-If you are a citizen of a different country, please check with your embassy whether you can obtain a visa upon arrival.
+If you’re a citizen of a different country, please check with your embassy whether or not you can obtain a visa upon arrival.

 There are no specific vaccine requirements needed to enter Tanzania.
-However, be aware that the government of Tanzania requires proof of yellow fever vaccination upon arrival if you are traveling from a country with risk of yellow fever.
-We suggest you talk to your doctor about getting the following vaccinations which are standard in developed countries: Hepatitis A & B, Typhoid, Yellow Fever, Tetanus, Polio, MMR (measles, mumps, rubella) and Meningococcal Meningitis (Africa/Asia).
+However, be aware that the Government of Tanzania requires proof of yellow fever vaccination upon arrival if you’re travelling in from a country with risk of yellow fever.
+We suggest you talk to your doctor about getting the following vaccinations (which are standard in developed countries) before travelling to Tanzania: Hepatitis A and B, typhoid, yellow fever, tetanus, polio, MMR and meningococcal meningitis.

-It might be a good idea to bring a third small bag so that you can leave any items like city clothes that are unnecessary for the trek.
+It might be a good idea to bring a third, small bag in which you can leave any items like city clothes that are unnecessary for the trek.
 This bag can be stowed at the lodge or in our local office before you go on the climb.
-This way you also keep them clean and free from dust until you return.
+This way you’ll have some clean and dust-free clothes waiting for you for after the trek!

 Kilimanjaro is climbable all year round.
-The best months to climb though are July to October and December to February, which are the warmest and driest months.
-July, August, and September tend to be the busiest months on the mountain.
+That said, the best months to climb it are July to October and December to February, as these are the warmest and driest months.
+July, August and September tend to be the busiest months on the mountain.

-Another factor to take into consideration is the full moon: Summiting Kilimanjaro on a cloudless evening is without a doubt an unforgettable experience.
-Now imagine seeing the glaciers glitter in the moonlight of a full moon – absolutely stunning.
+Another factor to take into consideration is the full moon: summiting Kilimanjaro on a cloudless evening is without a doubt an unforgettable experience.
+Imagine seeing the glaciers glitter in the moonlight of a full moon – absolutely stunning!

 There are multiple routes up the mountain.
-We recommend the Lemosho and Machame route.
-Those two routes offer the best balance of high success rates, beautiful scenery and smaller crowds.
+We recommend the Lemosho and Machame routes.
+These two routes offer the best balance of high success rates, beautiful scenery and smaller crowds.
 We also like the Northern Circuit route, as this has an excellent acclimatisation profile.